ponxosio/Dynamic-Community-Tracking/README.md

-# Dynamic-Community-Tracking
+# Group-Evolution-Method-GED-
-Implementation of : *"Greene, Derek, Donal Doyle, and Padraig Cunningham.
-"Tracking the evolution of communities in dynamic social networks."
-Advances in social networks analysis and mining (ASONAM), 2010 international conference on.
-IEEE, 2010."*
+Implementation of the article:

+*Bródka, Piotr, Stanisław Saganowski, and Przemysław Kazienko.
+"GED: the method for group evolution discovery in social networks."
+Social Network Analysis and Mining 3.1 (2013): 1-14.*